kmi-robots/semantic-map-object-recognition/README.md

                         Defaults to False in all our reported trials.
-Can be set to True to test a Siamese with weights learned independently on each branch --model {knet, nnet}  set to pick one between K-net or N-net, None by default
+Can be set to True to test a Siamese with weights learned independently on each branch --model {knet, nnet,None}
+                        set to pick one between K-net or N-net or None.
+K-net is used by default
   --N {10,15,25}        Number of object classes.
 Should be one between
                         10,15,25.
 Defaults to 25
   --K K                 Number of neighbours to consider for ranking at test